tajulafreen/Space-Travelers-HUB/README.md

 ### 🔑 Key Features <a name="key-features"></a>

-- ✨ **Simple book management**: full demonstration of redux toolkit, speed and efficiency
+- ✨ **Simple spacial travelling adim application**: full demonstration of redux toolkit, speed and efficiency

 <p align="right">(<a href="#readme-top">back to top</a>)</p>